Click here to access the PowerPoint notes about applying for an REU.

 Stowers Summer Scholars Program: The Stowers Institute of Medicine offers a program that provides its applicants vast research opportunities including, stem cell and growth research, neuroscience research, Cell Biology, and many more.
 The program provides its applicants with a $4,000 stipend, travel expenses, and housing options.
 Stowers Institute is located in Kansas City, Mo.
 Deadline February 1, 2019.

 Winthrop University Bridging Applied and Theoretical Mathematics program.
 A nine-week research experience in mathematical biology.
 Participants will begin research with the full-time support of a faculty research mentor, and transition to graduate style mathematics research.
 The program includes a professional development seminar, a mathematical colloquium, and opportunities to engage with multi-disciplinary groups of students participating in research experiences on campus.
 Participants will receive a $4,500 stipend, on campus housing and a modest food allotment.
 Support is available for travel to and from Winthrop and to attend the Joint Mathematics Meetings to present research.
-Deadline February 22, 2017.
+Deadline not yet posted.

 Bigelow Laboratory for Ocean Sciences: Gulf of Maine and the World Ocean Research Experience A ten-week summer program studying marine biology and ocean science.
 Participants get a competitive stipend, food and housing allowance, and support for travel and supplies.
-Deadline: pending announcement.
+Deadline not yet posted.

 University of Delaware Marine Science Summer Program This REU program awards ten science, engineering, and mathematics undergraduates summer internships to conduct guided research in marine science.
 The 10-week marine science internship program takes place at the University of Delaware’s College of Earth, Ocean, and Environment in the resort community of Hugh R. Sharp Campus in Lewes.
 This modern campus is located on the shores of Delaware Bay and the Atlantic Ocean near Cape Henlopen State Park.
 Provides a $5,600 stipend, free housing, and travel assistance.
 Deadline not yet posted.
 (2018 deadline was February 9, 2018.